thunderbird89/esf/stories/across-the-sea.md

 The doors hissed open behind him.

 Commander Gao entered, grim-faced.
+Lu tucked the photograph into his uniform pocket.

-> “The emergency broadcast was sent.
-They know we’re rogue.”
+> "The emergency broadcast was sent.
+They know we're rogue."

-> “Good,” Lu said flatly.
-“Let them scream into the void.”
+> "Good," Lu said flatly, his voice carrying the weight of generations.
+"Let them understand we act by choice, not cowardice."

-> “Yokosuka will have eyes on us within the hour.”
+> "Yokosuka will have eyes on us within the hour."

-> “They’ll hesitate,” Lu replied.
-“They always do when the orders don’t make sense.
-By the time they react, we’ll be in strike range.”
+> "They'll hesitate," Lu replied.
+"The Americans always do when the moral calculus isn't clear.
+By the time their politicians find their spines, we'll be in strike range."

 He looked once more toward the forward bridge windows.
 The darkness ahead was uninterrupted.
 But he knew—somewhere in it, something was watching.
+Something that had already measured his ship, his weapons, his resolve, and found them... quaint.

-> “Maintain speed.
+> "Maintain speed.
 Do not break formation.
 No transmissions.
-We move like we planned.”
+We move like we planned."

+Gao hesitated.
+"Captain, do you truly believe this will change anything?"

+Lu turned, and for a moment the facade of certainty cracked.
+In his eyes was not madness, but the terrible clarity of a man who had stared into the abyss of his nation's obsolescence.

+> "It will show the world that some Chinese still remember what honor means.
+That we would rather die as patriots than live as vassals."

-Gao nodded.
+Gao nodded slowly.

-> “For the Republic?”

-Lu’s expression didn’t change.

-> “No,” he said.
-“For the *truth*.”
+> "For the Republic?"

+Lu's expression hardened again, but there was something almost gentle in his voice—the tone of a teacher explaining a difficult lesson.

+> "No, Gao.
+For the *truth*.
+The truth that some things are worth dying for, even when dying changes nothing."

 And far beneath the hull, rows of vertical launch cells waited silently for the final command.